silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/04_inheritance.md

 }
 ```

-[info]
+> [!NOTE]
-The above example shows a query for elements on all elemental pages - but for most situations you will
+> The above example shows a query for elements on all elemental pages - but for most situations you will
-probably only want to query the elements on one page at a time.
+> probably only want to query the elements on one page at a time.
-[/info]

 ### Optional: use unions instead of interfaces